lmarkely/enron_fraud/README.md

 that was not your final choice or a different model that does utilize parameter tuning, e.g. a decision tree classifier).

 **A:** The parameters tuned in this project are regularization parameters.
-These parameters control the complexity of the algorithm.
-If we do not tune it well, the algorithm may suffer from high bias (underfitting) or high variance (overfitting).
+Here, tuning parameters means that we adjust the parameter values in order to maximize the predictive performance of the algorithm on the training data set.
+As hyperparameters control the complexity of the algorithm, it is possible to overtune them such that the model is overfitting.
+Similarly, it is possible to undertune them such that the model is underfitting.
+A classical mistake is to tune the parameters on the whole dataset (training and test set), which results in overfitting.
 The parameters were tuned using repeated nested cross validation, in which the data set are split into training, validation, and test set.
 Training and validation sets are used by GridSearchCV to obtain the best parameters, and test set is used to test the generalization of the algorithm.